narrative-environments/CourseCompendium/Time.md

 Ricoeur, P. (1984) _Time and narrative.
 Volume 1_.
 Translated by K. McLaughlin and D. Pellauer.
 Chicago, IL: University of Chicago Press.

+Rovelli, C. (2018) _The Order of time: seven brief lessons on physics_.
+Translated by E. Segre and S. Carnell.
+New York, NY: Riverhead Books.

 Thackara, J. (2005) _In the bubble: designing in a complex world_.
 Cambridge, MA: MIT Press.

 Wolf, W. (2003) ‘Narrative and narrativity: a narratological reconceptualization and its applicability to the visual arts’, _Word & Image_, 19(3), pp. 180–197. doi: 10.1080/02666286.2003.10406232.